jasonacox/tinytuya/README.md

 ## Description

 This python module to control and monitor WiFi [Tuya](https://en.tuya.com/) compatible Smart Devices (Plugs, Switches, Lights, Window Covers, etc.).
+This is a compatible replacement for the `pytuya` PyPi module.

 NOTE This module requires the devices to have already been **activated** by Smart Life App (or similar).